 - Iver Neighbourhood Area;

-A map showing the six Neighbourhood Areas is available to view below.
+A map showing the seven Neighbourhood Areas is available to view below.

 Any community considering whether to bring forward a Neighbourhood Plan or Neighbourhood Development Order should contact the Planning Policy team using the contact details at the bottom of this page.